peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Finds the square root of this instance's value, rounded down.
 * `EInteger[] SqrtRem()`<br>
  Calculates the square root and the remainder.
+* `EInteger Subtract​(int intValue)`<br>
+ Subtracts an arbitrary-precision integer from this arbitrary-precision integer.
 * `EInteger Subtract​(EInteger subtrahend)`<br>
  Subtracts an arbitrary-precision integer from this arbitrary-precision integer.